Senior Essay & Thesis Requirements

 Students who write Senior Essays and Theses are equally considered for The Robert J. Cosgrove Award for Excellence in Student Research, and equally evaluated in a student's application to graduate with Distinction in History.

-During Block 8, all seniors will participate in the History Senior Research Conference where they will present their research to the History community in a conference format.
+During Block 8, all seniors will participate in History Day in which they will present their research to the History community in a conference format.
 Student papers will be organized in thematic panels and concurrent sessions, with History faculty commenting on the papers presented.
 This is an all-day conference and graduating seniors are required to participate as part of their Senior Exiting Experience.
-Hyphenate majors (History-Political Science, Classics, History, and Politics, and History-Philosophy) are welcome to present their senior projects at the History Senior Research Conference.
+Hyphenate majors (History-Political Science, Classics, History, and Politics, and History-Philosophy) are welcome to present their senior projects at History Day.

 This is the Department of History